Weekend recruiting winners: UCLA gets safety; BC and Wisconsin add QBs

 WISCONSIN

-The Badgers added their second quarterback commit for 2018 in Chad Wolf from St. Xavier (Cincinnati).
+The Badgers added their second quarterback commit for 2018 in Chase Wolf from St. Xavier (Cincinnati).
 Wisconsin got a December pledge from Ben Bryant from Lyons Township (La Grange, Ill.)

 Wisconsin had planned to take two quarterbacks in this cycle.